 Site history and characteristics

 The site used in this study, Denny Wood, is located in the New Forest National Park in Southern England (Lat: 50o 51.5’ N and 1o 32.5’ W).
 Detailed site descriptions are provided Mountford et al. (1999) and Mountford and Peterken (2003) and are briefly summarized here.
 The site is situated on gentle slopes (1–3°), primarily on clay-rich brown earth soils (pH 4.5–5.0 at 10 cm depth) that are prone to winter waterlogging and summer drying, with localised areas of strongly acid (pH 3.5–4.5) podsols developed on sandier substrates.
+Mean annual precipitation between 1957 and 2014 ± SD at the Hurn weather monitoring station approximately 23km from Denny wood was 832 ± 150mm and mean annual temperature was 10.17 ± 0.64°C (www.metoffice.gov.uk/public/weather/climate-historic/ - accessed 16/04/2015).
 Woodland vegetation is dominated by old-growth beech (Fagus sylvatica) with frequent pedunculate oak (Quercus robur) and birch (Betula pendula, B. pubescens), and an understorey primarily composed of holly (Ilex aquifolium).
 Other tree species present at lower frequencies include apple (Malus sylvestris), ash (Fraxinus excelsior), blackthorn (Prunus spinosa), alder buckthorn (Frangula alnus), hawthorn (Crataegus monogyna), sycamore (Acer pseudoplatanus), rowan (Sorbus aucuparia), willow (Salix caprea, S. cinerea) and yew (Taxus baccata).
 In open areas the ground vegetation is mostly comprised of Agrostis-dominated grassland or stands of bracken (Pteridium aquilinum); Rubus fruticosus agg., Juncus effusus and Molinia caerulea are also locally abundant.

-The New Forest is characterised by high herbivore pressure owing to large populations of deer and free-roaming livestock (principally ponies and cattle), owing to its history as a Royal Forest and the long-term maintenance of a traditional commoning system (Newton, 2011; Newton et al., 2013).
+The New Forest is characterised by high herbivore pressure owing to large populations of deer and free-roaming livestock (principally ponies and cattle), as a result of its history as a Royal Forest and the long-term maintenance of a traditional commoning system (Newton, 2011; Newton et al., 2013).
 Although the site surveyed here has largely been untouched by silvicultural treatment, since 1870 it has been divided into two portions, one of which (Denny Inclosure) was enclosed by fencing to exclude livestock, but not deer.
 Although browsing pressure is likely to have been higher in the unenclosed part of the site during the early 20th century, since the 1960s browsing pressure has been high in both parts, though with different main herbivores (ponies in the unenclosed part; deer in the enclosed; Mountford and Peterken (2003)).

 Data collection